Are CSR and corporate citizenship important for my company?

 - Specific marketing: Introduce product sales which benefit a social cause or organisation.

 - Purchase services from welfare organisations: For example, make use of services provided by companies who employ those who are mentally or physically disabled or socially disadvantaged.

-- Community Joint Venture: a collective non-profit enterprise operated by a social organisation and a business that requires both of them to operate.
+- Community Joint Venture: a collective non-profit enterprise operated by a social organisation and a business that requires both to operate.

 - Lobbying for social issues: a company uses their contacts and influence to promote welfare issues and organisations.

-- Social venture capital: Business venture capitalists that invest money and knowledge in organisations for a specific social cause for a limited period of time.
+- Social venture capital: Business venture capitalists that invest money and knowledge in organisations for a specific social cause for a limited period.

-There are many ways of helping your company to take social responsibility and these can be adapted to suit your business.
+There are many ways of helping your company to take social responsibility and these can be adapted to the suit your business.
 CSR may help you to create a positive company image, increase employee retention, improve your regional standing and, as a result, increase customer loyalty and trust.
-To achieve this, however, you need to make a serious effort to implement the measures.
+To achieve this, however, you do need to make an effort to seriously implement the measures.
 If you manage that, both sides will benefit.

 https://www.upj.de/unternehmen_detail.83.0.html?&tx_ttnews[tt_news]=884&tx_ttnews[backPid]=34&cHash=8457fd0823 (Dresewski, Felix (2004): Corporate Citizenship.
 Ein Leitfaden für das soziale Engagement mittelständischer Unternehmen.
 Berlin: UPJ, S. 21f.)